pvpxan/MVVMTemplate/README.md

 # MVVMTemplate
-My own template for MVVM desktop applications.
+Sample application and template for using code from StreamlineMVVM Framwork.
 Has custom dialog messages.